justinmeiners/efficient-programming-with-components/01_data_structures.md

 This is very good, we have to have that.
 But then we also need to have times for specific commonly used types.
 So these are two things which we need to do.
-Our goal is to to be able to measure this problem with `set` and with sort.
+Our goal is to be able to measure this problem with `set` and with sort.
 But, first we need to learn more about C++.

 [red-black]: https://en.wikipedia.org/wiki/Red%E2%80%93black_tree